muquit/clip-httpd/README.md

 1.  **Listens for Connections:** It starts up and listens on a specific network port (e.g., `8881`) for incoming connections.

 2.  **Secures the Connection:** When a client connects, the server uses the provided certificate files (`cert.pem`, `key.pem`) to establish a secure **HTTPS** tunnel.
 This encrypts all data sent between the client and server.

 3.  **Authenticates the Client:** It inspects the incoming request for an `X-Api-Key` header.
 It compares the key in the header to its own secret key.
 If they don't match, the connection is rejected.

 4.  **Receives the Text:** If authentication is successful, the server reads the raw text data from the body of the `POST` request.

 5.  **Updates the Clipboard:** This is the final and most important step.
-The server uses a native [Go](https://go.dev/) library called [clipboard](https://github.com/atotto/clipboard) to interact directly with the operating system's clipboard API or installed clipboard copy tools.
+The server uses a native [Go](https://go.dev/) library called [clipboard](https://github.com/atotto/clipboard) to interact directly with the operating system's clipboard API with installed clipboard copy tools.
+But you can also use the flag `-copy-commad` to supply a custom copy command.

 -----